paulwilcox/mdlogger/readme.md

     `    let arr = [ 0, 5, 10, 15, 20, 25 ]
     ` [--]: # ()

+except without the indentation and leading backticks.
 Such comment blocks become invisible in the final presentation, so only the inner contents are seen:

     let arr = [ 0, 5, 10, 15, 20, 25 ]